 The best method to leverage your content is through social media.
-In order to make an impact with content marketing you’ve got to publish engaging posts regularly.
+In order to make an impact on content marketing, you’ve got to publish engaging posts regularly.

-Oftentimes, I’ll come across new information I can use on an older post whlle researching for a new blog post.
+Oftentimes, I’ll come across new information I can use on an older post while researching for a new blog post.

 In this case, I’ll make a note of the new information and will go back to the old post and update it later.
 This keeps telling Google that my content is fresh and it helps me keep the content relevant.

-Lots of sites, such as WordPress, will let me schedule when the post goes live.
-I can set a day & time to publish the blog.
+Lots of sites, such as WordPress, will let me schedule when my blog goes live.
+I can set a day and time to publish.